Feeling Worthless? Improving Self-Esteem A Day At A Time

 When is feeling worthless a symptom of depression?

 Persistent and profound feelings of worthlessness can be a symptom of depression.
 Many depressive disorders leave individuals feeling alone and unworthy of social interaction and support.
-However, these feelings can become a cycle that may cause worsening symptoms of depression.
+However, these feelings can become a cycle that may cause worsening symptoms.

 Note that depression is not a choice that a change of thought can quickly remedy.
 Depression, like all mood disorders, can occur due to various factors and is not a sign of "laziness" or caused by a lack of motivation.
 Genetics, brain differences, and environmental factors can all contribute to the development of this condition.
 Symptoms of depression may include: